leeturner/hugo-progression/README.md

 If you find a bug or have an idea for a feature, feel free to use the [issue tracker](https://github.com/leeturner/hugo-progression/issues) to let me know.

+If you want to implement new features on the Hugo Progression template, please see the [TODO](https://github.com/leeturner/hugo-progression/blob/main/TODO.md) file for ideas of where to start.